JayBattle/quicksave/README.md

 # quicksave
 A script to quickly git commit multiple repositories using a timestamp as the commit message

 ## Requires
 quickcommit.sh

+## Setup
+chmod +x quicksave.sh
+cp quicksave.sh /usr/local/bin

 ## Startup
 navigate to a folder containing multiple repos